Software engineer and musician. 22.

 2020-03-07: Talk: How we use Kubernetes at OCF to encourage contribution, presented at the UC Berkeley Cloud Meetup.

-Berkeley's Open Computing Facility is currently my biggest time-sink.
-As a Site Manager, I'm one of two technical leads for the organization of 100+ volunteers and 8 paid staff.
+At UC Berkeley, I was a volunteer manager for the Open Computing Facility.
+As a Site Manager in spring 2020, I was one of two technical leads for the organization of 100+ volunteers and 8 paid staff.
 Before that, I served as a General Manager and a Deputy Site Manager, sharing responsibility for the computer lab of 29 computers and the array of servers which provide webhosting, high performance computing, and general server access to the Berkeley campus.
 (Kubernetes!)
 Check out some of the services that the OCF provides.

 I spent the summer and fall of 2019 working at Brave.
 I worked on adding a cryptocurrency wallet manager to the browser, and also contributed to the core browser.
 You can see all my pull requets on GitHub.

 At Angie's List, I converted a price comparison tool from an outdated web stack to use Angie's List's new Thunderball stack (and along the way made some contributions to Thunderball itself).
 I also reworked some shared microservice Scala libraries for request processing.